6 Sales Call Reporting Tips

 Filling out sales call reports can be mundane and cause sales reps to lose momentum when they don't understand how or why they are being used.

-Outline how the reports will be used and how it can positively impact the bottom line to encourage and motivate your team to create reports.
+Outline how the reports will be used and how they can positively impact the bottom line to encourage and motivate your team to create reports.

 5. Encourage Your Team to Record Their Analysis of Calls.